epfl-ada/ada-2021-project-mahj/README.md

 ## Organization within the team, to be refined individually at a later date. **TODO: more precise for A&J at least**
 * Antoine & Jonas
-  * data processing, pipelining and filtering
+  * Quotes and speakers preprocessing
-  * ML algos
+  * Creation of TF-IDF matrices
+  * Implementation of different pipeline to cluster newspaper
 * Hugo & Marin
   * Data extraction / scraping (wikidata)
   * Code documentation